aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/ods-to-txt/_index.md

 The following example demonstrates how to convert ODS to TXT in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert ODS into TXT.
+Follow the easy steps to convert ODS to TXT.
 Upload your ODS file, then simply save it as TXT file.
 For both ODS reading and TXT writing you can use fully qualified filenames.
 The output TXT content and formatting will be identical to the original ODS document.

 {{% /blocks/products/pf/agp/text %}}